-Go to the Preferences sub-menu in Options and Support to configure preferences for the Intel® Iris(TM) Graphics Control Panel.
+Go to the Preferences sub-menu in Options and Support to configure the preferences for the control panel.

-Make sure you turn Tray Icon On to display the icon in the notification area of the taskbar (as below).
+Make sure you enable Tray Icon to display the Intel® HD Graphics Control Panel icon in the notification area of the taskbar (as below).